Drjacky/MVVMTemplate/README.md

 ## Contributing 🤝

-Feel free to open a issue or submit a pull request for any bugs/improvements.
+Feel free to open an issue or submit a pull request for any bugs/improvements.

 ## Result 📺
 ![Screenshot](https://raw.githubusercontent.com/Drjacky/MVVMTemplate/master/list.png)